Tenebrie/timelines/README.md

 # Planned features:

 This is a non-binding list of features that I am planning to add to Timelines at some point or another.
 They are likely sorted by priority, but order of implementation is not guaranteed.

+## Character Map

+An interactive, Miro-like board highlighting (and allowing the user to edit) connections and relationships between actors.

 ## Calendar v3